binarymist/BinaryMistBlog/content/post/the-cloud-shared-responsibility-model.md

 +++

-This post is taken from the content of the Cloud chapter of Kim's book [Holistic Info-Sec for Web Developers F1](https://f1.holisticinfosecforwebdevelopers.com/)
+This post was taken from the content of the Cloud chapter of Kim's book [Holistic Info-Sec for Web Developers F1](https://f1.holisticinfosecforwebdevelopers.com/)

 ## Risks